birkin/rust_marc_experimentation_code/README.md

     √ implement same in python
     --> add async to rust
-        - how to pass String or &str in the ```tokio::spawn( async move {``` block?
+        - how to pass String or &str in the ```tokio::spawn( async move {``` block? x I think I got it... next try with other strings.
     - add async to python

 - eventually...